Grand National Tournament Qualification Procedures

 7. Event eligibility.

-The event must be similar to an NCFL event in name and have approximately the same rules (for example, Program Oral Interpretation shall qualify for OI), and be classified as the open or varsity division and have at least seven entries in the event at the particular tournament and have at least three (See Note 4) rounds of competition (two sessions for Congress) requirement.
+The event must be similar to an NCFL event in name and have approximately the same rules (for example, Program Oral Interpretation shall qualify for OI), and be classified as the open or varsity division and have at least seven entries in the event at the particular tournament and have at least three rounds of competition (two sessions for Congress) requirement.

 The event must be held at three tournaments in which the entry requirement is met in order for the league to offer qualifying slots for the event.